nflsilva/2DGT/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-K3DGE is very simple Game Engine in Koltin.
+A collection of very simple tools to build 2D games.
-It supports both 2D and 3D rendering.
+It supports 2D rendering.

 ### Built With